inBeat/inbeat-website/content/top-influencers/instagram/nutrition/united-kingdom/london/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In London In 2023
+title: Top 10 Nutrition Instagram Influencers In London In 2024
 description: >-
-  Find top nutrition Instagram influencers in London in 2023.
-Most popular hashtags: #nutrition #london #plantbased.
+  Find top nutrition Instagram influencers in London in 2024.
+Most popular hashtags: #nutrition #london #plantbased #love.
 platform: Instagram
-hits: 52
+hits: 78
-text_top: Discover the top-rated Instagram accounts on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: Our search engine holds 52 Instagram influencers like this in London, United Kingdom for you to contact.
+text_bottom: inBeat holds 78 Instagram influencers like this in London, United Kingdom for you to connect with.
 profiles:
   - username: "dr_nazikabed"
     fullname: >-